 We report emissions figures using the market-based Scope 2 emissions in accordance with the GHG Protocol to enable us to account for renewable electricity in our portfolio.

 The primary reduction in Scope 2 emissions was due to additional renewable energy in our portfolio, decommissioning of network and real estate assets, and network radio resource efficiency improvements.
 We also implemented various internal efficiency projects, including building optimization modifications and repairs such as HVAC upgrades and lighting retrofits.

 See our Energy Management issue brief for more information about our energy programs.

-- Scope 3 (Other Emissions)
+Scope 3 (Other Emissions)

-AT&T works with the CDP Supply Chain program to collect emissions data from our top suppliers.
-Because of these efforts, we are able to estimate 3 categories of Scope 3 supplier emissions: 7 7 Estimated for 3 categories only based on economic allocation of 2019 supplier GHG emissions, revenue and spend data for AT&T Communications, not including content and entertainment companies or suppliers’ own upstream Scope 3 emissions.
-The emissions are calculated from supplier responses to CDP Supply Chain using the industry-accepted economic allocation model. purchased goods and services, capital goods and upstream transportation and distribution.
+- Supplier Emissions: AT&T works with the CDP Supply Chain program to collect emissions data from our top suppliers.
+This data enables us to estimate 3 categories of Scope 3 supplier emissions: 7 7 Estimated for 3 categories only based on economic allocation of 2019 supplier GHG emissions, revenue and spend data for AT&T Communications, not including content and entertainment companies or suppliers’ own upstream Scope 3 emissions.
+The emissions are calculated from supplier responses to CDP Supply Chain using the industry-accepted economic allocation model. purchased goods and services, capital goods, and upstream transportation and distribution.
 In calculating the emissions estimates, we apply the economic allocation model.
-Each year, CDP receives data from the previous year’s emissions, so data received in 2018 covers 2017 supplier emissions.
-Given the annual 1-year lag in supplier emissions availability, they are not included in the overall 2018 Scope 3 emissions total, but are listed in the 2019 table below.
+Each year, CDP receives data from the previous year’s emissions, so data received in 2020 covers 2019 supplier emissions.
+Given the annual 1-year lag in supplier emissions availability, those figures are not included in our overall 2020 Scope 3 emissions total but are listed in the 2019 table below.
 Please see our Responsible Supply Chain issue brief for further details about our supply chain efforts.